rrrbbbsss/Book-Search/README.md

 ## Installation

 Clone the repository and run `npm install` inside of its directory.
-Run `npm start` to start the react application.
+Run `npm run develop` to start the mern application.

 ## Deployed Instance